Torreón massacre: Background

-Mexico was one of the countries visited by Kang Youwei after his failed Hundred Days' Reform in Qing China.
-He had recently founded the Chinese Empire Reform Association to restore the Guangxu Emperor to power, and was visiting Chinatowns worldwide to fund the Association.
+Mexico was one of the countries visited by politician Kang Youwei to fund his Association.
 He arrived in 1906, and purchased a few blocks of real estate in Torreón for 1,700 pesos, later reselling it to Chinese immigrants for a profit of 3,400 pesos.
 This investment spurred Kang to have the Association establish a bank in Torreón, which began selling stock and real estate to Chinese businessmen.
 The bank also built the city's first tram line.
 Kang visited Torreón again in 1907.
 It has been suggested that the city served as a test case for Chinese immigration to Mexico and Brazil, which Kang believed might solve overpopulation problems in the Pearl River Delta, Guangdong.
 Soon there were 600 Chinese living in the city.

 In 1907, a number of Mexican businessman gathered to form a chamber of commerce to protect their businesses from the foreigners.
 Instead of targeting Chinese specifically, they wrote:

 We cannot compete against the foreigners in commercial ventures.
 The sad and lamentable fact is that the prostration of our national commerce has created a situation in which Mexicans are replaced by foreign individuals and companies, which monopolize our commerce and behave in the manner of conquerors in a conquered land.